augmentaudio/datacupV2/content/blog/2018-03-04-b2b-leads-challenges-and-opportunities.md

   Based Marketing initiatives.
 SaaS B2B companies, in particular, need to consider many attributes when identifying leads that have the right 'fit' and 'behavior' information.
-author: The Cup of Data Team
+author: The Data Cup Team
 postimage: /files/images/don_datanerd.gif
 newsFlag: false
 tags: